-Nothing is so disheartening as watching someone you love spiral into self-destructive behaviors.
-Self-destructive behaviors are those actions that cause physical or mental harm.
-When self-destructive tendencies become habitual, as when a pattern of these high-risk behaviors forms, there is an increased risk of permanent negative outcomes or even premature death.
+Nothing makes you sadder than watching someone you love spiral into self-destructive behaviors.
+Self-destructive behaviors are those actions that cause someone to do great harm to themselves.
+When these acts become a habit, like with substance abuse, there is an increased risk of long-term damage or even death.

 What Causes Self-Destructive Behaviors?